jjiang85/med-jargon-explain-inator/README.md

 BEHOLD!
 THE MED-JARGON-EXPLAIN-INATOR!
 With this I will get rid of all pedantic and overly indulgent usage of jargon in the TRI-STATE AREA, thereby increasing MEDICAL LITERACY for all!!

 ## Setup
 TBD, but you'll need at least Python 3.6.
+Install by using `pip <package name>`.
 Python packages needed are listed here:
 - `nltk`
 - `fastapi`
 - `"uvicorn[standard]"`
-Install by using `pip <package name>`

 ## Structure
 The explain-inator is built using a traditional [Model-View-Controller](https://www.geeksforgeeks.org/mvc-framework-introduction/) framework.
 See the READMEs inside each folder to see more details about how this all works together.